s-r-e-e-r-a-j/NetScope/README.md

 ## Notes
 1.**Run with sudo**: NetScope requires root privileges to access network interfaces.
 Always run with sudo.

-2. **Internet Connection**: The tool uses an online service to identify device manufacturers.
+2.**Internet Connection**: The tool uses an online service to identify device manufacturers.
 Ensure you have an active internet connection.

 ## License